Changscorner/UFO/README.md

 #### Improvements
 1.)
 One improvement to add is a clear filter function to erase any current existing filters on the dataset.

 2.)
-Another is to add a feedback response if the dropdown table functionality is not added to let the user know that they query that they have entered is not valid or returns no data.
+Another is to add a feedback response if the dropdown table functionality is not added to let the user know that the query that they have entered is not valid or returns no data.